GrapeoffJS/kindagoose/docs/README.md

 export class EventsModule {}
 ```

-To attach the discriminators to the scheme, we need to add the `discriminators` field into the object of the registration, and then enumerate the scheme discriminators inside of the object
+To attach the discriminators to the schema, we need to add the `discriminators` field into the object of the registration, and then enumerate the schema discriminators inside of the object

-Now when the scheme and the discriminators are registered, we can gain access to them using the syntax of dependency injection:
+Now when the schema and the discriminators are registered, we can gain access to them using the syntax of dependency injection:

 ```typescript
 @Injectable()